naturalatlas/tilestrata-balancer/README.md

 });
 ```

-If you use metatiling, set the `metatile` option on the layer to have it recognized by the balancer.
+If using metatiles, set the `metatile` option on the layer to have it recognized by the balancer.
 Note: this will likely be redundant with plugin settings.

 ```js
 strata.layer('mylayer', {metatile, 4})